 We love May in the UK.
 It’s the official start of spring.
-Daylight hours last longer, the April showers ease away and the countryside, with all its wildlife and flora, bursts into life.
+Daylight hours last longer, the April showers ease away and the natural beauty of the countryside and rolling hills, with all their wildlife and flora, bursts into life.
 So what is there to do in the UK in May where we can make the most out of this month?

 Why is May so special?

 May is named after the Greek goddess Maia who apparently looked after plants, amongst other things!
-May is a great time to get out and about along the waterways and canals, plus visit local attractions such as gardens to witness the May flowers coming to life.
+May is a great time to get out and about on day trips or holidays along the waterways and canals, plus visit historical sites and local attractions such as gardens to witness the May flowers coming to life.

 It is also the month when many villages, towns and cities celebrate with festivals, carnivals and other colourful events, making the most of the May bank holidays at the beginning and end of the month.

 May is a great time to visit many of the top attractions in the UK as this month tends to be quieter than the traditionally busy holiday times of July and August.
+The weather in places like the Peak District or British Seaside destination might not be as warm as the summer, but you’re still likely to get some sunshine.
 If you are holidaying on the canals then you’ll find that the waterways are quieter, allowing you more time to cruise the countryside, traverse the locks and see the sights.

 Blenheim Palace and Gardens